Neha/develop-your-first-CLI-workshop/session-0/Intro.md

 ## What we will be building?

 We will be building a CLI 'My Profile'.
-CLI will give options to the user to select from and based on the selection the CLI will give the response.
-The response will be from the JSON file saved in the CLI's code.
+There will options(commands ) and use can select any option and CLI will give the response based on the option.